TeplonogovaM/SEM_scale_bar/readme_eng.txt

 and right-down corner are set (just press 'Process' if you don't want to change these settings).
 The "Label" input allows you to put a label on the SEM image in the upper left or right corner.
-The processed images are saved to the same folder where the original RAM images are located.
+The processed images are saved to the same folder where the original SEM images are located.

 SEM_scale_bar is licensed under the General Public Licenses (GPL), which allows all users to use, share, and modify the software freely.

-The current version (v4) works with SEM images ("tif" and "png" extensions) obtained from Tescan, Zeiss, LEO, SM-32, and, probably, FEI (Helios) microscopes.
+The current version (v5) works with SEM images ("tif" and "png" extensions) obtained from Tescan, Zeiss, LEO, SM-32, and, probably, FEI (Helios) microscopes.
 The result of LEO image processing must be carefully checked, errors may occur due to incomplete information in the metadata of the microscope of